 Overview

 The Presidential Fellowship competition is held once annually in the autumn semester.
-Nominations are to be posted as a single PDF to the Graduate School’s Nomination System by the deadline posted on the Fellowship calendar.
-The PDF should not be submitted in a portfolio format.
-Competition results will be released in early December.
+Nominations must be uploaded as a single PDF to GradAwards no later than 5:00 pm on the date listed in the Fellowship Calendar.
+The nomination packet must be uploaded as a combined PDF not in portfolio format.
+Competition results will be released in late November.

 As funding permits, the Graduate School expects to fund approximately 30-40 Presidential Fellowships in the annual competition.

 The Presidential Fellowship runs for up to three consecutive semesters and is not renewable.
 Stipend levels are described in the Graduate School Fellowship Stipend table.
-Please reference Section 13.0 of the Fellowship Guidelines regarding tuition and fee authorization and health insurance benefits.
-Additionally, Presidential Fellows are eligible for up to a $500 travel allowance to present research at a national meeting.
-Please reference the Travel Allowance section of the Presidential Fellowship Guidelines for additional instructions for accessing travel allowance funds.
+Please reference Section 12.0 of the Fellowship Guidelines regarding tuition and fee authorization and health insurance benefits.
+Additionally, Presidential Fellows receive a $500 supplemental payment added to their first stipend payment.
+These funds can be used at the fellow’s discretion to support their professional development.

 Student Eligibility